6 Things Your Fear Doesn’t Want You to Know

 3. It’s never too late to change

 Another thing that fear doesn’t want you to know is that neither age nor any other circumstance is an obstacle for change.
-In order for a change to turn into a reality, you have to make it happen.
+In order for a chance to turn into a reality, you have to make it happen.

 If there’s truly something going wrong in your life or if there’s something you want to do, create an action plan.
 You already have the goal.
 Now, take the necessary steps to make it a reality.